Highlights

 Today you'll pack your swimsuits and cameras and join a small group tour.
 Travel over the beautiful Banks Peninsula on a high summit route that gives glorious views of farmlands, the Canterbury Plains, and the distant Southern Alps, as well as remote bays indenting the coastline.

-Afterward, you will have an opportunity to wander around the charming 175-year-old French harbourside village of Akaroa with its museum of settlers' history, art and craft shops, and studios before enjoying lunch at an award-winning café.
+Afterward, you'll have an opportunity to wander around the charming 175-year-old French harborside village of Akaroa with its museum of settlers' history, art and craft shops, and studios before enjoying lunch at an award-winning café.
 On the return journey to Christchurch, visit the Cheese Factory at Barry's Bay, the Little River Art Gallery, and, if time permits, Vince's Gem Stone Museum.

 Day 14: Depart Christchurch

-If you have time, stretch your legs in one of Christchurch's many parks and indulge in your last New Zealand brunch before boarding your flight back home.
+If you have time, stretch your legs in one of Christchurch's many parks and indulge in your last New Zealand brunch before driving to the airport, dropping off your rental car, and boarding your flight back home.
 Safe travels!

 More Great New Zealand Itineraries

 Looking for more inspiration for your trip to New Zealand?
-Check out these other New Zealand itineraries, explore other ways to spend two weeks with the family in New Zealand, and discover the best time to visit New Zealand
+Check out these other New Zealand itineraries, explore other ways to spend two weeks in New Zealand with the family, and discover the best time to visit New Zealand.